 For information about scheduling Dr. Edwards for a C. S. Lewis event on your campus, at your conference, or for your church, please click here.

-Megan J. Robinson is Associate Editor of the C. S. Lewis Review, who first read the Chronicles of Narnia when she was nine years old, and finds “that every year I get bigger, so do they.
-A 2008 visit to Oxford University, getting the chance to explore the haunts of Lewis and the Inklings, further cemented my love for things British, which is probably why I bought a Mini Cooper.
-Though I love most of Lewis’ work, my favorite among favorites is his sermon, The Weight of Glory.
+I first read The Chronicles of Narnia when I was nine years old, and find that every year I get bigger, so do they.
+Though I love most of Lewis’ work, my favorite among favorites is his sermon The Weight of Glory.
 I am hard pressed to find anything else more well-written or profound.